APNIC-Labs/draft-kskroll-sentinel/README.md

    Bob, Charlie, Dave, Ed are all users.
 They use the DNS recursive resolvers supplied by their ISPs.
-They would like to confirm that
+They would like to confirm that their ISPs have picked up the new KSK.
+Bob's ISP does not perform validation.
+Charlie's ISP does validate, but the resolvers have not yet been upgraded to support this mechanism.
+Dave and Ed's resolvers